lyncir/s5proxy/README.md

 1.  `proxy client` is running at your local computer.

-    It receive your app (like a browser) request, encrypt the data, send to `proxy server`
+    It receive your app (like a browser) request, send to `proxy server`

-2.  `proxy server` receive the request from `proxy client`, decrypt it, and sent to the target host.
+2.  `proxy server` receive the request from `proxy client`, and sent to the target host.

-3.  `proxy server` got the response from target host, then encrypt response, send back to `proxy client`.
+3.  `proxy server` got the response from target host, send back to `proxy client`.

 4.  `proxy client` decrypt response received from `proxy server`, and send to local app.

 5.  the circle done.